Gold18K/ThreadPool-Cpp-20/README.md

 - Thread_Pool(n_of_workers);

-Instantiate a Thread Pool object with n_of_threads workers:
+Instantiate a Thread Pool object with n_of_workers workers:

     Thread_Pool pool(9); // 9 workers